CYRUS m English, Biblical, Biblical Latin, Ancient Greek (Latinized)From

 dagung.

-DAX m EnglishFrom an English surname that was derived either from the town of Dax in France or else from the Old English given name
+Dax m EnglishFrom an English surname, which was derived either from the town of Dax in France or from the Old English given name

-DAYTON m EnglishFrom an English surname that was derived from a place name, which possibly meant either
+Dayton m EnglishFrom an English surname that was derived from places named

 Deacon or directly from the vocabulary word